ldipotetjob/mojitoverde/content/posts/2018-06-13-scalageneric.md

 | :---          | :-----------                      | :----    |
 | Upper Bounds  | T refers to a subtype of type A.  | [T <: A] |
 | Lower Bounds  | T refers to a supertype of type A.| [T >: A ]|

+Going deeper with Upper and Lower bound resources in scala when implementing inheritance and generic class, have a look to the code below: